-Provisional World Electoral Districts or Provisional World Districts are 1000 political divisions created for the purpose of organizing elections and ensuring equal representation, subject to redistricting every 5 or 10 years.
-Each electoral district represents approximately 9,539,918 (or roughly 9.54 million) people, based on the current estimated world population (9,539,918,089 on 31st Dec.
+Provisional World Electoral Districts are 1000 political divisions created for the purpose of organizing elections and ensuring equal representation, subject to redistricting every 5 or 10 years.
+Each electoral district represents approximately 9 million people, based on the current estimated world population (9,539,918,089 on 31st Dec.
 2024).

 Provisional World Electoral Districts (PWEDs) Map

-Vote in Referendum and ElectionIan Hackett's Districting Plan (1973):
+Vote in Referendum and ElectionHanna Newcombe's Districting Plan (1975):

 .